 ”

 ★ ★ ★ ★ ★I was able to be seen by Dr. Yakubov the same day.
 The office was clean and upscale, and I was seen by the medical assistant within a few minutes of arriving.
-Dr. Yakubov was very easy to talk to, and explained all of his thoughts and everything we went through during the appointment.
+Dr. Yakubov was very easy to talk to and explained all of his thoughts and everything we went through during the appointment.
 I got what I needed from this appointment, and I felt very comfortable.
 The appointment duration was also very appropriate.

 Symptoms of Difficulty Swallowing

-If an obstruction is blocking your windpipe or preventing you from breathing properly, get medical help
+If an obstruction is blocking your windpipe or preventing you from breathing properly, get medical help immediately.
+Symptoms of swallowing difficulty can include:

 - Coughing or choking when trying to swallow